 Someone once told me a good life is one that can be encapsulated in a series of postcards.
 The person that taught me this was a complete stranger I met when I was travelling abroad and haven’t met him since then.
 It doesn’t matter though because what he said that day changed by perspective about the kind of live I want.
 That’s why this past December I took a roadtrip with my best friends to a plethora of cities where we didn’t know a single soul.
-That trip changed us in more ways than we ever anticipate it could and made us realize the need to take a road trip where we can discover our inner selves.
+Ultimately, road trips with friends really are something special.
+One of our friends is a really confident driver so we used their car throughout our trip.
+If we were to go again though, then leasing a car like this Wichita Buick Encore could be a good idea due to its impressive mileage.
+Without a doubt, that trip changed us in more ways than we ever anticipate it could and made us realize the need to take a road trip where we can discover our inner selves.

 First Stop On The Road Unknown.